Alexander Roberts Dunn

 Alexander Roberts Dunn VC (15 September 1833 – 25 January 1868) was the first Canadian awarded the Victoria Cross, the highest and most prestigious award for bravery in the face of the enemy that can be awarded to British and Commonwealth forces.
 Later in life, he assisted in raising a regiment in Canada for the British Army.
 He was the first Canadian to command a British Army regiment.

 Dunn died of a gunshot wound under mysterious circumstances in Abyssinia (now Eritrea), where he was part of the British Expedition to Abyssinia.
 His grave was re-discovered by Canadian Armed Forces troops who were part of the United Nations peacekeeping force to the Eritrean–Ethiopian War of 2000-2001.

 Family and early life

 Dunn was born in York, Upper Canada (later Toronto, Ontario) in 1833, the son of John Henry Dunn, Receiver General of Upper Canada, and Charlotte Roberts.
-Dunn studied at Upper Canada College until his family returned to England in 1845 where he attended Harrow School.
-In 1852 at the age of 19, he purchased a commission in a cavalry regiment in the British Army, the 11th Hussars (Prince Albert’s Own).
+Charlotte Roberts died in 1835 when Dunn was 2 and John Dunn remarried in 1842 to Sophia Louisa Juchereau Duchesnay.
+Dunn studied at Upper Canada College until his family was forced to move to England in 1845 after John Dunn's political downfall.
+In England the Dunns lived in the St. George Hanover Square parish and Alexander Dunn attended Harrow School from 1848 to 1851.
+On March 12, 1852 at the age of 18, he purchased a commission in a cavalry regiment in the British Army, the 11th Hussars (Prince Albert’s Own).
 Dunn was six feet, three inches tall, and commissioned a special four foot long sabre from Wilkinson Sword to accommodate his height.